 microphone signals through 6 Acoustic Echo Cancellers, each has an echo tail length of 250

 ms, at 48 kHz sampling rate, then combines the output of the 6 AEC channels using the RAY

 adaptive beamformer.
 The RAY beamformer is implemented with 256 coefficients FIR filters

 to cover larger microphone separation at 48 kHz sampling rate.
 Even with such large filters,

-the RAY beamformer consumes as much processing load as a single Acoustic Echo Canceller channel.
+the RAY beamformer consumes 50 MIPS, that is as much processing load as a single Acoustic Echo Canceller channel.

 Evaluating Beamforming Microphone Arrays

 A 6-element microphone array real-time demonstrator is directly available on the

 This demonstrator also includes the CANEC speech enhancement, to request this demo,